Zozman/pledge-coinbase/README.md

   B) Simple for Others To Support

 In layman's terms, pledge allows you to turn a single div tag into an embeded widget to display and support a piece of work.
+## Features
+- Uses Coinbase to allow easy and secure donations to a Coinbase account
+- Uses Embed.ly to display almost any kind of media [(Over 250+ As Of Now)](http://embed.ly/embed/features/providers) without having to figure out how to embed it
+- Works off of jQuery and PHP; no need for fance server libraries
+- Uses Responsive Design to adapt to whatever screen it is on
+- Usable on Tablet and Mobile Devices (Note: Media May Be Unavailable If Media Provider Does Not Support Mobile)
+- Customizable to suit your needs

 ## Requirements
 Pledge uses the following: